 4. Cost effective

-Based on our research of ten popular umbrella companies, the average gross charge was £88 per month.
-Our typical fees for providing year round accountancy and taxation services to a limited company range from just £50 to £99 plus VAT per month.
+The cost of operating a limited company is usually simialar to the fees charged by umbrella companies.
 It is therefore just as cost effective to set up your own limited company.
 We will even pay for the company formation for you and handle all your registration responsibilities with HMRC.
 Take a look at our fixed fee accountancy packages for contractors.

 5. Benefit from VAT registration

 You can register for VAT and reclaim VAT on your costs and expenses.
 Or you can use the Flat Rate VAT Scheme if you are eligible and if it will benefit you.
 This works by charging VAT on your invoice to your client, but then paying over a lower percentage to HMRC to compensate your company for not claiming VAT on its expenses.
 If you used a standard umbrella company you would miss out on this extra income.